 Roy Rogers was an American singer and cowboy actor who was one of the most popular Western stars of his era.
-He appeared in over 100 films and numerous radio and television episodes of The Roy Rogers Show (his show ran on radio for nine years before moving to television from 1951 through to 1957).
-His productions usually featured a sidekick, and many times he appeared with his wife Dale Evans and his German Shepherd dog Bullet.
-Yet it was his golden palomino Trigger who completed the ‘cowboy’ image and became famous in his own right.
+He appeared in over 100 films and numerous radio and television episodes of The Roy Rogers Show, which ran on radio for nine years before moving to television from 1951 to 1957.
+His productions usually featured a sidekick, and many times he appeared with his wife, Dale Evans and his German Shepherd, Bullet.
+Yet it was his golden palomino horse, Trigger, who completed the ‘cowboy’ image and became famous in his own right.

-Trigger was a beautiful 15.3hh palomino horse.
-Originally named Golden Cloud, Roy Rogers changed his horse’s name when his Smiley Burnett (Roy’s sidekick in his first two films) commented that the big horse was sure “quick on the trigger”.
-Smiley was right, Trigger was very fast!
-He could stop on a dime, could cut and spin so fast that a less experienced rider could be left in mid-air!
-And yet his personality and disposition was such that Roy could put three or four kids up on his back at the same time without any worry they would be injured.
+Trigger was a beautiful 15.3hh palomino Thoroughbred-cross.
+Originally called Golden Cloud, Roy Rogers decided to rename the stallion Trigger when Smiley Burnett (Roy’s sidekick in his first two films) commented that the horse was sure ‘quick on the trigger’.
+Smiley was right – Trigger could stop on a dime, and could cut and spin so fast that a less experienced rider could be left in mid-air!
+And yet his personality and disposition was gentle enough that Roy could put three or four kids up on his back at the same time without any concern for their safety.

-This ‘one-in-a-million’ horse is arguably one of the greatest horses to ever appear in motion pictures.
-Has any globetrotter been lucky enough to visit the TCL Chinese Theatre in Hollywood and see Roy and Trigger’s prints in the concrete out the front?
+Trigger is undoubtedly one of the greatest equine performers in motion picture history.
+Have any of you globetrotters been lucky enough to visit the TCL Chinese Theatre in Hollywood and see Roy Rogers and Trigger’s prints in the concrete out the front?

 Image credits: Dallas News, Happy Trails Foundation, Wikipedia, Leo Boudreau / Sunset in the West (1950), Don Boyd, Horse Nation.